mm80843/T3.5/docs/Benef/PBN__Benef_836.md

 # __Faster project completion__

-## Name of the Benefit

-Implementing alternative planning strategies can help reduce construction time, resulting in faster project completion.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from earlier completion of projects, enabling earlier generation of revenue and returns on investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_909.md)